MathRC/DeliveryTimes/README.md

 ## Repository Contents

+- **📁 images/**: Contains visualizations generated during the analysis, along with a few supporting illustrations.
 - **Delivery Times - Online Shopping.ipynb**: The main Jupyter Notebook containing the complete analysis.
 - **environment.yml**: A file to recreate the conda environment with all required packages.
 - **README.md**: This file.